 Exercises, not Tutorials

 The Web is full of excellent PHP tutorials.
 PHP exercises?
-Not so much.
-This site begins to fill that gap with 31 exercises.
-Choose one from the menu on the left and get started!
+Not so much, although more now than when this site first launched.
+This site helps to fill that gap with 31 exercises.
+Choose one from the menu on the left (or down below if you're on mobile), and get started!

 How It Works